 Ian Mackaye not just for the music but overall as a person and his contribution to society in general.
 How important do you think music is to your creative process?
 Music certainly aids the process by taking me deeper into the emotions I am trying to convey in the work.

-Check out Chris Stain’s mix below, download it directly here, or subscribe to the Background Noise podcast on iTunes.
+Check out Chris’s playlist below on Spotify.
 Be sure to like Background Noise on Facebook for updates on future episodes.
-You can browse ALL the Background Noise episodes here.
-Check out Chris’s website here.
+You can browse ALL the Background Noise episodes right here.